DAY 1: Kununurra - Wyndham Port

 DAY 4: Koolama Bay, Pangali Cove, Glycosmis Falls

-Visit Koolama Bay, where the vessel ‘Koolama’ was beached in February 1942, following the attack by the Japanese in World War II.
-The passengers were taken ashore on orders, by the ship’s master and many had to walk overland on an epic cross-country trek.
-After visiting the survivors camp at Pangali Cove, enjoy a freshwater dip beneath a waterfall.
+Visit Koolama Bay, where the vessel “Koolama‟ was beached in February 1942, following the attack by the Japanese in World War II.
+The passengers were taken ashore on orders by the ship’s master and many had to walk overland on an epic cross-country trek.
+We then visit the survivors camp at Pangali Cove, enjoy a freshwater dip beneath a waterfall.
 In the afternoon we visit Glycosmis Falls to view another unbelievable Kimberley waterfall and then cruise around Cape Londonderry, the most northerly point of Western Australia.

 DAY 5: Drysdale River